EMUNES/ASFG-train/README.md

 # Training as you like

-Extract this folder under ASFG root folder and you are ready to go (It's OK to cover the original files).
+Extract this folder folder under ASFG root folder and you are ready to go (It's OK to cover the original files).

 ## The training pipeline